 IF YOU ARE A SURVIVOR OF DOMESTIC VIOLENCE...

 Visit the State of Maine site for all your resources.

-For a list of shops with special hours for seniors, go here.
+For a list of grocery stores with special hours for seniors and those at-risk, go here.
 Please note that days/times are subject to change.

 Unemployment, Family and Medical Leave (FMLA), or other info: